FeiMao-326/Comfyui-General-API-Node/README.md

 ### ✨ Key Features

--   **Flexible Image Inputs**: Supports zero, one, or two image inputs, making it perfect for tasks from text generation to creating complex prompts for video transitions.
+-   **Flexible Image Inputs**: Supports zero, one, or two image inputs, making it perfect for tasks from text generation to creating complex prompts for video transitions (e.g., start frame to end frame).
 -   **Universal API Compatibility**: Works with any service compatible with the OpenAI API V1 `chat/completions` endpoint, such as Ollama, DeepSeek, Groq, and official OpenAI APIs.
 -   **Smart GPU Cleanup**: Automatically detects local Ollama instances and executes `ollama stop <model_name>` after each run to free up VRAM.
 -   **Advanced Seed Control**: Offers `fixed`, `increment`, `decrement`, and `randomize` options for the seed value after each generation, enabling creative automation.